gek169/Simple_ISA/README.md

 The VM has 16 bit control flow and memory segmentation, but it has 8,16, and 32 bit arithmetic.

-Floating point arithmetic is also optinally supported.
+Floating point arithmetic is also optionally supported.

 The emulator and assembler are CONFIRMED to work on the following architectures and platforms: